 The speed of the virus spread immediately moved safety and infection prevention measures to the top of the agenda.
 As a result, most European countries experienced spikes in demand for professional disinfection and cleaning products.
 Infection prevention became mandatory not only in hospitals but also in care homes, on public transport, in schools, gyms and at many other public places.

-To prepare Europe for managing pandemics and virus spread, a team of partners for the ’Electrostatic disinfectant spray systems’ production line is focusing on technologies and product design processes for developing and scaling up non-contact disinfection spray systems based on already existing electrostatic spraying innovation from TECNOSTATIC.
+To prepare Europe for managing pandemics and virus spread, a team of partners for the ’Electrostatic disinfectant spray systems’ production line focused on technologies and product design processes for developing and scaling up non-contact disinfection spray systems based on already existing electrostatic spraying innovation from TECNOSTATIC.
 This unique electrostatic spraying technology reduces the disinfection time from a few hours to just a few minutes.Electrostatic disinfection is environmentally friendly and requires only 35% of chemical disinfection products in comparison to traditional spraying systems.

 Develop and scale up the production of disinfectant spray systems using the components of the regional and European supplier networks;